RinCynar/aGmua/_tabs/about.md

 ## This Website?

-This is my personal blog!Click [here](/assets/file/rcnr/rcvA-1-1.apk) to install the android app of this site
+This is my personal blog!
+Install this website's app using PWA.
 <br>

 I've been working on setting up a website since around 2021.
 I started with "WordPress," went through a few different